modelica/newsletter/_2020-02/LetterFromTheBoard.md

 joining a conference that has typically several hundreds of participants.
 For the online conference this year about 10000 people have registered, so many people took the chance to join.

-The next major version of the Modelica Standard Library, version 4.0.0, was released on June 4, 2020 (see [release notes](https://github.com/modelica/ModelicaStandardLibrary/releases/tag/v4.0.0)).
+A new major version of the Modelica Standard Library, **MSL version 4.0.0**, was released on June 4, 2020 (see [release notes](https://github.com/modelica/ModelicaStandardLibrary/releases/tag/v4.0.0)).
-Many thanks for the extensive and excellent work of the project leader Thomas Beutlich and the deputy project leader Dietmar Winkler.
+Many thanks for the extensive and excellent work of the former project leader Thomas Beutlich and the former deputy project leader Dietmar Winkler.

 The FMI group is working hard on **FMI version 3.0**.
 Version [3.0-alpha.5](https://github.com/modelica/fmi-standard) was